 The job description of a software engineer may vary from one firm to another.

-However, this article presents to you the basic duties and responsibilities of a software engineer.
+However, this article presents a software engineer’s basic duties and responsibilities.

-If you have the skill and ability to work as a software engineer or you are applying for a position, then I believe you now know what to expect on the job.
+If you have the skill and ability to work as a software engineer or are applying for a position, then I believe you know what to expect on the job.

 Please, share this post with the social media icon on the screen.